 12. Choose pretty pink tiles

 Add an instant hit of accent pink with a stylish kitchen tile idea like the one shown above.
 Whether creating a dedicated splashback or tiling the counter surrounds, a bold tile is a great way to add a dominant colour.

 Tiles are a commitment, but far less so than the cabinetry and can be changed or even painted over a few years down the line if you fall out of love with pink – but who would?!

 13. Paint a fuchsia feature wall

-Plump for painting a pink feature wall to inject your kitchen with colour.
+Painting a pink feature wall will inject your kitchen with colour.
 The brighter the colour, the more it will pop naturally.
 A bright Fuchsia pink accentuates both dark and light colours, proving a great choice to lift the energy of any room.

 14. Go for a shock of colour with furniture

 These shocking pink bar stools enliven this plain white kitchen with a burst of the owner’s personality.
 And although the colour is a bold choice, it’s also a wise one, as they’re not a permanent fixture, so can be recovered or switched for something else if the owner tires of the colour.